NalinG/Facebook-Photos-Download-Bot/README.md

 Dependencies:
 Selenium webdriver(Firefox)
+Python

 To use:

-python download\ facebook\ photos.py -u "Username" -d "Destination" -p
+python download\ facebook\ photos.py -u "Username" -d "Destination" -p -u : username of the facebook account

 Just wait an enjoy your photos.